atinfo/at.info-knowledge-base/programming/javascript/how to extend firepath/README.md

 You can find detailed instruction in the following [article](http://qa-automation-notes.blogspot.com/2014/07/firepath-upgrade-saving-locators-in.html).

+Also please have a look to related discussion here http://automated-testing.info/t/firepath-update-js-xul-kak-sohranyat-lokatory-vmeste-s-imenami-po-ukazannomu-puti/4744

 Inside of project you will see:

  - Common FirePath extension sources downloaded from [SVN repository](https://code.google.com/p/firepath/source/checkout)